proofit404/dependencies/docs/faq.md

    two different database classes.
 The same is necessary for these classes arguments.
 Both of them needs a port to run.
 How would you name it? `PrimaryDatabasePort` and `SecondaryDatabasePort` instead of `int`?
-This lead to unnecessary boilerplate.
+This leads to unnecessary boilerplate.

 ## Mixins considered harmful

-`dependencies` are compared with mixins often.
-In a sense that both solutions were made to maximize code reuse.
+`dependencies` are compared with mixins often, since both solutions are ways to maximize code reuse.
 We already discussed this in the [why](why.md#mixins) chapter.
 But let's return to it again:

 !!! note